Last updated on March 1, 2026

 Mainspring barrel – a barrel is a cylindrical metal box closed by a cover, with a ring of gear teeth around it, containing the mainspring.

-Ratchet wheel – The ratchet wheel sits on top of the barrel and is attached with a screw to the barrel’s arbor.
-When a watch is wound, the ratchet wheel turns and tightly coils the mainspring.
+Ratchet wheel – The ratchet wheel sits on top of the barrel, where a screw secures it to the arbor.
+As you wind the watch, the ratchet wheel rotates and tightens the mainspring’s coil.
 The click holds the ratchet wheel in place so that the mainspring cannot unwind backwards.
 The clicking noise heard when winding a watch is the click tapping against each tooth of the ratchet wheel as it turns.

 The Gear Train